Mcherchi/lotto-game/README.md

 ```

+### 5. Cities Selection

-**Cities Selection**: Select the cities on which you want to place your bets.
+Select the cities on which you want to place your bets.
 You can choose to bet on all available cities.

 ```
 Choose a city: